-- 4. Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
-Such recommendations must be made in writing and must give full supporting reasons and will be reviewed. - 5.
-(For Secondary Schools) Children on the roll of a primary school (at the time of allocation) whose designated area is contained within or forms part of the designated area of the preferred school. - 6.
-For Church Schools:
+- 5. Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
+Such recommendations must be made in writing and must give full supporting reasons and will be reviewed. - 6.
+[For Secondary Schools] Children on the roll of a primary school [at the time of allocation] whose designated area is contained within or forms part of the designated area of the preferred school. - 7.
+For Church Schools [Breage, Cury, Grade Ruan and Wendron C of E Schools]: A child who regularly worships in a Christian Church, evidenced by a completed 'Faith Criterion Declaration Form' signed off by the local Church Minister, Priest or Faith Leader.
+[See Appendix 1 for form.]
+Regular worship is defined as a minimum of once a month for the past six months.
+In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.